On affirmative solution to Michael's acclaimed problem in the theory of Fr\'{e}chet algebras, with applications to automatic continuity theory: Applications to automatic continuity theory

 where the sum is taken over all $n$-tuples $(i) = (i^{(1)},\,\dots\,i^{(n)}) \in (\zz^+)^n$ such that $i^{(1)} + 2i^{(2)} + \cdots + ni^{(n)} = \omega((i))$, a weighted order of $(i)$ [DPR, pp. 137-138].
 We now claim that the map $\bar{\beta}\,:\,{\cal U}\,\rightarrow\,\F$, defined for $f\,\in\,\F_\infty$ by the formula

 where we set $\bar{\beta}^{(0)}(f)\,=\,f(0)1$, is a unital homomorphism $\bar{\beta}\,:\,{\cal U}\,\rightarrow\,\F$ satisfying the stated conditions.
 Follow the proof of Thm.
 12.4 of [DPR] to show that $\bar{\beta}$ is a unital homomorphism that extends $\beta$.
 Again follow the proof of Thm.
 12.4 of [DPR] to show that $\bar{\beta}$ is continuous; we need to use the continuity of co-ordinate linear functionals $\beta_{(i)}$ and the fact that the 'tensor product by rows' agrees with the usual tensor product when the linear functionals are continuous.
 Finally, we need to show that $\bar{\beta}$ is injective.
 Now, follow the proof of Thm.
 9.1 of [DPR] for this to derive.
 Thus the algebra $\cal U$ is continuously embedded in $\F$.
-In this case, $\bar{\beta}({\cal U})$ is a FrAPS, w.r.t. the metric transferred from $\cal U$, and so $\cal U$ is isometrically isomorphic to a FrAPS. $ \Box$
+In this case, $\bar{\beta}({\cal U})$ is a FrAPS, w.r.t. the metric transferred from $\cal U$, and so $\cal U$ is isometrically isomorphic to a FrAPS.$ \Box$

-A similar argument also enables us to extend a continuous linear functional $\beta$ on ${\cal U}^{(1)}$ to a continuous character $\phi$ on $\cal U$; in the process, one can either consider `tensor product by rows' or usual tensor product of a continuous linear functional, it makes no difference.
+A similar argument also enables us to extend a continuous linear functional $\beta$ on ${\cal U}^{(1)}$ (resp., on $\ell^1$) to a continuous character $\phi$ on $\cal U$ (resp., on the Banach algebra ${\cal U}_1$; this fact was used in \S 3); in the process, one can either consider `tensor product by rows' or usual tensor product of a continuous linear functional, it makes no difference.
 The main point should be emphasized here: if one starts with a discontinuous character on $\cal U$, then one obtains a discontinuous linear functional on ${\cal U}^{(1)}$ (this fact was used in \S 4).

 {\bf Acknowledgements.} The author would like to thank ... for careful reading of the manuscript.
-The author is also deeply grateful to ..... for a number of valuable comments and corrections, improving this paper.
-We take this opportunity to remember and thank significant mathematicians, who contributed to Michael problem in the past and who, unfortunately, died before this work comes in existence, especially, Stanis\l aw Mazur (1981), Richard Arens (2000), Barry Johnson (2002), Graham Allan (2007), Ernest Michael (2013), Charles Read (2015), Jorge Mujica and Marc Thomas (2017).
+The author is also deeply grateful to Professors Ajit Iqbal Singh (Delhi, India) and Richard J. Loy (Canberra, Australia) for a number of valuable comments and corrections, improving this paper.
+We take this opportunity to remember and thank significant mathematicians, who contributed to Michael's problem in the past and who, unfortunately, died before this work comes in existence, especially, Stanis\l aw Mazur (1981), Richard Arens (2000), Barry Johnson (2002), Graham Allan (2007), Ernest Michael (2013), Charles Read (2015), Jorge Mujica and Marc Thomas (2017).